cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 In C++, the data contained within a class are referred to as data members (or attributes).
 The algorithms that operate on that data are implemented as functions and may be defined inside or outside of the class.
 Functions defined inside of the class are member functions (or methods), and functions defined outside of the class are non-member functions.

 Below, we will explore idiomatic C++ class design through the example of a rational number class.
-Mathematical abstractions are ideal for demonstrating C++ class design because they provide a straightforward and intuitive representation of data and behavior.
+Mathematical abstractions are ideal for demonstrating C++ class design because they provide a straightforward and intuitive example of data and behavior.
 We will begin by specifying the data representation of the class, then illustrate the functionality by detailing the implemention of all member and non-member functions.

 # Content